-Board members are responsible for providing effective leadership that enables water utility staff to develop and implement necessary managerial programs, policies, procedures and plans.
-We’ve outlined the top three water utility management practices that board members should know about their utility.
+Board members are responsible for providing effective leadership that enables water utility staff to develop and implement necessary managerial programs, policies, procedures, and plans.
+We’ve outlined the top three practices that board members should know about managing a water utility.

 1. Policies and Procedures

 Policies and procedures are the “how to” of running a utility.
 There are many types of policies and procedures, from personnel and staff policies to purchasing procedures, read through all policies and procedures so that you know your utility inside and out.
 If a policy or procedure is missing, board members and utility staff should work together on drafting and approving new policies.